Zhang-lab/ATAC-seq_QC_analysis/README.md

 Then you need to:
 1. `cd /home/data`
 2. `singularity run -B ./:/process -B /home/src:/atac_seq/Resource/Genome  /home/image/ATAC_IAP_v1.00.simg  -r PE -g mm10 -o read1.fastq.gz -p read2.fastq.gz`

+**explaination**:
+The cmd is in this manner: `singularity run <options> <singularity_image_to_run> <pipeline_parameters>`

+**soft link introduction**:
+If you want to use soft link, which is much more friendly when you have a lot of data, of the data.
+You will only need to add one bind option for singularity, which is `-B <full-path-of-original-position>:<full-path-of-original-position>`
+For example, I want to soft link my data from /scratch to run on my own folder /home/example:
+1. ln -s /scrach/mydata.fastq.gz /home/example; **Please make sure you use the absolute path**
+2. cd /home/example
+3. `singularity run -B ./:/process -B /home/src:/atac_seq/Resource/Genome -B /scratch:/scratch  /home/image/ATAC_IAP_v1.00.simg  -r PE -g mm10 -o read1.fastq.gz -p read2.fastq.gz`

 #parameters:
 `-h`: help information